Thermal Expansion Testing

 Thermal expansion occurs when the kinetic energy of a material’s molecules increases.
 With their increased movement, the molecules maintain a greater separation.
 The Coefficient of Thermal Expansion (CTE) is defined as the fractional increase in strain per unit change in temperature.
 It can be defined at a precise temperature or over a temperature range.

-PMIC primarily uses Michelson Interferometry (ASTM E289) and Quartz Dilatometry (ASTM E228) to complete CTE measurements.
+PMIC primarily uses Michelson Interferometry (ASTM E289) and Quartz Dilatometry (ASTM E228) to perform CTE measurements.

 MICHELSON INTERFEROMETRY (ASTM E289)

-The Michelson Interferometer is suitable for real-time displacement measurements of components with CTE values as low as 10 nm/(m·K).
+The Michelson Interferometer is suitable for real-time displacement measurements of components with CTE values as low as 0.01 µm/(m·K).
 Components of arbitrary size and shape can be accommodated.
 Temperature can be accurately cycled between ≤ 30 K and 1273 K (-243 °C to 1000 °C).
 A component’s CTE can be measured in two or more directions simultaneously.

-Precision optics, photodetectors, and interpolation techniques allows a length resolution to about a nanometer.
+Precision optics, photodetectors, and interpolation techniques allow a length resolution to about a nanometer.
 Multi-directional strains can be determined simultaneously for composite components and structures.

 The two photodetector signals are applied to the X-Y inputs of a data acquisition system to determine the direction of specimen strain as either expansion or contraction.
 One photodetector signal is recorded along with the output of temperature monitoring devices.
 The current temperature sensor value and photodetector output are continuously monitored and recorded.
 These data and the room temperature specimen length are used to produce a graph of microstrain versus specimen temperature.
 The slope of this graph is the coefficient of thermal expansion of the specimen.